-- Provide a copy of your station's political rate disclosure forms to your national reps and make sure that your rep provides the necessary disclosures to candidates. - Attach a copy of the station's political rate disclosure forms to any avail sheets provided to political advertisers (it is important to keep written records of when and to which candidates disclosure statements have been provided).
+Provide a copy of your station's political rate disclosure forms to your national reps and make sure that your rep provides the necessary disclosures to candidates (a station remains ultimately responsible for making these disclosures).

+Attach a copy of the station's political rate disclosure forms to any avail sheets provided to political candidates (it is important to keep written records of when and to which candidates disclosure statements have been provided).